Dudjom Jigdral Yeshe Dorje: Dharma activity

 In his youth, Dudjom Rinpoche studied with some of the most outstanding masters of the time.
 He began his studies with Khenpo Aten in Pema Kö, before attending some of the great monastic universities of Central Tibet, such as Mindrolling, Dorje Drak and Tarjé Tingpoling, and of East Tibet, such as Kathok and Dzogchen.
 Mindrolling was the monastery to which Dudjom Rinpoche returned to perfect his understanding of the Nyingma tradition.
 Foremost among his many teachers were Phungong Tulku Gyurmé Ngedön Wangpo, Jedrung Trinlé Jampa Jungne, Gyurme Phendei Özer, and Minling Dordzin Namdrol Gyatso.

 Unique in having received the transmission of all the existing teachings of the Nyingma tradition, Dudjom Rinpoche was especially renowned as a great tertön, whose termas are now widely taught and practiced, and as a leading exponent of Dzogchen.
 He was regarded as the living embodiment and regent of Padmasambhava and his representative for this time.
 Dudjom Rinpoche taught many of today's masters.

 Amongst the most widely read of his works are The Nyingma School of Tibetan Buddhism, Its Fundamentals and History; which he composed soon after his arrival in India as an exile and which is now available in English translation.
 This history of the Nyingma School presents a great deal of new material on the development of Buddhism in Tibet.
 At the invitation of the Dalai Lama, Dudjom Rinpoche also wrote a history of Tibet.
 Another major part of his work was the revision, correction, and editing of many ancient and modern texts, including the whole of the Canonical Teachings (kama) of the Nyingma School, a venture he began at the age of seventy-four.
 His own private library contained the largest collection of precious manuscripts and books outside Tibet.

 After leaving Tibet, Rinpoche settled first in Kalimpong, in India.
-He gave extensive teachings in Kalimpong and Darjeeling, including giving the Vajrasattva sādhana to Sangharakshita.
+He gave extensive teachings in Kalimpong and Darjeeling, including giving the Vajrasattva sādhanā to Sangharakshita.

 During a train ride back to Kalimpong from Dharamsala in the 1960s, the head lama of Kathok Monastery, Kathok Öntrul Rinpoche, believed able to do mirror divination, said that he saw a Padmasambhava statue wrapped in barbed wire.
 Dudjom Rinpoche was with him, and asked for that divination.
 The train had a stopover in Siliguri.
 According to Khenpo Tsewang Dongyal, enemies of Dudjom Rinpoche told Indian intelligence that Rinpoche was collaborating with the Chinese Communist party and was receiving a salary from them; the police put him under house arrest.